Inter-node superconductivity in strained Weyl semimetals: Expansion of the Gor'kov equations

 The left-hand side of the first Gor'kov equation (\ref{Model-Gor'kov-Eq-New-FT-1}) gives

 Here $\tilde{H}$, $\tilde{\Delta}$, and $\tilde{G}$ are the transformed Bogolyubov--de Gennes (BdG) Hamiltonian, the gap matrix, and the Green's function defined in Eqs.~(\ref{Model-Gor'kov-new-vars-H}), (\ref{Model-Gor'kov-new-vars-Delta}), and (\ref{Model-Gor'kov-new-vars-G}) in the main text, respectively.
-In addition, we used the definition of the circle product in Eq.~(\ref{Model-Gor'kov-circle-def}), $\tau_z$ is the Pauli matrix acting in the Nambu--Gor'kov space, $\omega_{m^{\prime}}$ is the Matsubara frequency, $e$ is the electron charge, $\mathbf{k}$ is the momentum, and $\mathbf{R}$ is the centre-of-mass coordinate.
+In addition, we used the definition of the circle product in Eq.~(\ref{Model-Gor'kov-circle-def}), $\tau_z$ is the Pauli matrix acting in the Nambu--Gor'kov space, $\omega_{m^{\prime}}$ is the Matsubara frequency, $e$ is the electron charge, $\mathbf{k}$ is the momentum, $\mathbf{R}$ is the centre-of-mass coordinate, and $\epsilon^{jlm}$ is the antisymmetric Levi-Civita tensor.
 The expansion for the second Gor'kov equation (\ref{Model-Gor'kov-Eq-New-FT-2}) can be performed in a similar way.

 In order to obtain a homogeneous equation for the Green's function $\tilde{G}(\mathbf{k}, \mathbf{R}; i\omega_{m^{\prime}})$, we subtract the first and second expanded Gor'kov equations.
 The final result reads